In this article

 For example, a couple that wants to include grandchildren but doesn’t know how many they’ll eventually have might find it easier to write out their wishes in the will.
 That way, they can dictate that certain assets should pass to their grandchildren without updating their life insurance policy or beneficiary designation each time they have a new grandchild.

-Following the directions in your will involves going through the probate process, which can easily stretch out for years.
-Depending on your situation when you pass, the proceeds may need to be used for other expenses, rather than going to your beneficiaries.
-If your loved ones will depend on the life insurance payout to help replace income for household expenses, this may be too long and may reduce what they receive, if anything.
+Following the directions in your will involves going through probate, which can be a lengthy process.
+Depending on your situation at the time of your passing, the proceeds may need to be used for other expenses, rather than going to your beneficiaries.
+If your loved ones will depend on the life insurance payout to help replace income for household expenses, the probate process may take too long and may reduce what they receive, if anything.

 Probate records are also public documents, so if you want to keep things private, you should name beneficiaries directly on the insurance policy.
-Plus, not all insurance carriers let you simply defer to the will, anyway.
+Plus, not all insurance carriers let you simply defer to the will.

 Once you’ve decided who belongs on your beneficiary list, you might feel like your work is done.
 Don’t fall into the trap of treating life insurance as a “one and done” deal.
-Kinder warns policyholders to watch out for these beneficiary mistakes:
+Here are some common beneficiary mistakes to avoid:

 Not updating your life insurance policy.
 Life can take various twists and turns, and it’s all too easy to forget to reflect major changes in your policy.
-“That’s a problem you see with divorce,” Kinder says.
-“If you forget to take your ex off the policy, if you die, the payout goes to your former spouse, not your current spouse.”
-Even if your will leaves everything to your current spouse and kids, it isn’t enough to supercede what’s written in your life insurance policy.
-(Here's what you should know about the finances of divorce and estate planning for blended families.)
+For example, if you divorce and remarry but don’t update your beneficiary, you could accidentally leave the death benefit to your ex.
+Even if your will leaves everything to your current spouse and kids, it isn’t enough to supersede what’s written in your life insurance policy.

 Not utilizing “per stirpes.”
 Per stirpes is a fancy way of saying that each branch of the family should receive an equal share.
 So, if one of your kids passes away before you, the per stirpes rule says that the child’s share will go to his or her offspring, instead of reverting to the surviving sibling.
 Per stirpes only goes to the next generation, not a child’s spouse, so you’d need to designate your son- or daughter-in-law as a contingent beneficiary if you want that person to receive the share of the death benefit.

 Leaving it to your estate without a will.
 If your beneficiary plans are complex, it can be easier to instruct the insurance company to refer to the plan in your will.
 The catch is, you need to actually write your will for this to work.
-If you don’t, state law could direct the payout to close relatives like your parents, without any consideration for your real desires (say, that single-parent niece you really wanted to help out financially).
+If you don’t, the legal process follows state law, which may not align with your wishes.
 Plus, not every life insurance policy allows you to simply designate your estate as the beneficiary.

 Additionally, you might want to consider federal regulations around Social Security when deciding who to name as your beneficiary, to avoid inadvertently disqualifying them from various benefits.
 For example, someone who gets Social Security because they’re elderly, blind or disabled could see their benefits reduced or suspended if a big inheritance raises their income level.

-If the insured person passes away, the beneficiary will need to get in touch with the insurance company as soon as possible.
+If the insured person passes away, the beneficiary will need to contact the insurance company as soon as possible.
 Often, they’ll be able to do this online (for example, if the insured had a policy through Fabric, the beneficiary could simply message customer support on our website to get the process started).

 The beneficiary will generally be asked for some paperwork and supporting evidence to verify that the insured did, indeed, pass away.
 That will likely mean a certified copy of the death certificate.